First Adult Dental Visit Expectations

 - 8 mm: advanced gum disease is present and immediate attention is needed

 The dentist may palpate under your jaw, behind your ears, and around your neck to look for abnormalities.
 Inform your dentist if you smoke, use chewing tobacco, consume alcohol, or have a family history of oral cancer.
 Early detection is key to long-term success.
-Below are common areas of the mouth that are examined.

 - Floor of the mouth (below tongue)